sydasif/python-book/docs/source/09_lab/01_setup.md

 ## Lab Setup

-Download the Network Automation appliance from GNS3 marketplace and create the simple topology as above in GSN3.
+Download the Network Automation appliance from GNS3 marketplace and create the simple {ref}`topology` topology as above in GSN3.

 - **Network Automation docker container**